Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 ‘I can believe that having seen the parched earth of the farms I rode past.
 What are things like for other sectors economically?’’

 ‘Iran lacks the infrastructure to facilitate the demands of the White Revolution.
-It lacks the roads, the power facilities and the ports to carry out ambitious industrialization projects, so bottlenecks and severe shortages are becoming apparent.
+It lacks the roads, the power facilities and the ports to carry out ambitious industrialization projects, so bottlenecks, severe shortages and environmental contamination are becoming apparent.
 As you can see, there’s terrible traffic congestion and pollution.’

 ‘What about the Shah’s much publicized granting suffrage for women and other legal reforms affecting them?’